 November 3-5th, Waterloo, Ontario: the 6th annual Wild Writers Festival.
 Chris Banks, Kyle Edwards, Alicia Elliott, Helen Humphreys, Tasneem Jamal, Anna Ling Kaye, Lori McNulty, Alison Pick, Michael Redhill, Carrie Snyder, Betsy Warland and Kathleen Winter … literary musings, on a human scale… workshops, panels, interviews, brunch and authors’ after party.

 End of August: TNQ announces the winner of our Edna Staebler Personal Essay Contest.
 Winner and runner-up, Michelle Kaeser, will be published in our Fall issue (no. 144); shortlisted authors will appear in one of our 2018 issues.
 Many thanks to Consulting Editor Tasneem Jamal, who makes the process such a joy.

-Writing retreat!
-One glorious week in Prince Edward County, digging into my CNF collection (essays), Sainted Dirt: Gratitude for the Marginal, Maligned, Neglected and Peculiar.
+Early June: Writing retreat.
+One glorious week in Prince Edward County, to work on my CNF collection (essays), Sainted Dirt: Gratitude for the Marginal, Maligned, Neglected and Peculiar.
 The chapter, “Zion’s Children,” was long-listed in the CNFC’s recent contest.
-Thanks to the contest organizers and to judges willing to take risks on my saga about eloping to an Appalachian commune.
+Thanks to the contest organizers and to judges willing to take risks on my saga about eloping to a commune deep in Appalachia.

 Speaking of risks: Body & Soul: Creative Nonfiction for Seekers and Skeptics showcases extraordinary original work by diverse women writers.
 I am honoured to be editing this anthology.
 Alison Pick penned the foreword, which will also appear in TNQ 145 (winter 2018).
 More details in an upcoming post.

-Past TNQ scholarship winners to the retreat include: Laura Rock, Lindy Mechefske, Pamela Mulloy and Kirsteen MacLeod–all of whom have gone on to snag book deals related to their work at the Retreat.
-Hmm, could be there’s something in the water?
+Past winners include: Laura Rock, Lindy Mechefske, Pamela Mulloy and Kirsteen MacLeod—all of whom have gone on to snag book deals related to their work at the Retreat.
+Hmm, could be there’s something in the water…